awsdocs/aws-codeartifact-user-guide/doc_source/repo-policies.md

 arn:aws:codeartifact:region-id:123456789012:package/my-domain/my-repo/package-format/package-namespace/package-name
 ```

-The following example shows the ARN for an npm package with scope `@parity` and name `ui` in the `example-repo` repository in domain `example-domain`\.:
+The following example shows the ARN for an npm package with scope `@parity` and name `ui` in the `example-repo` repository in domain `my-domain`\.

 ```
-arn:aws:codeartifact:region-id:123456789012:package/example-domain/example-repo/npm/parity/ui
+arn:aws:codeartifact:region-id:123456789012:package/my-domain/example-repo/npm/parity/ui
 ```

 The ARN for an npm package without a scope has the empty string for the namespace field\.
-For example, the following is the ARN for a package without a scope and with name `react` in the `example-repo` repository in domain `example-domain`\.
+For example, the following is the ARN for a package without a scope and with name `react` in the `example-repo` repository in domain `my-domain`\.

 ```
-arn:aws:codeartifact:region-id:123456789012:package/example-domain/example-repo/npm//react
+arn:aws:codeartifact:region-id:123456789012:package/my-domain/example-repo/npm//react
 ```

-The following policy grants account 123456789012 permission to publish versions of `@parity/ui` in the `example-repo` repository\.
+The following policy grants account `123456789012` permission to publish versions of `@parity/ui` in the `example-repo` repository\.

 ```
 {